ToCSharp/AsyncWebDriver/README.md

 ## ZuRequestListener
 ZuRequestListener is AsyncFirefoxDriver extension.
 It is example how to extend WebDriver functionality.
+Does not work well in Multiprocess Firefox.

 ## [AsyncFirefoxDriverExtensions](https://github.com/ToCSharp/AsyncFirefoxDriverExtensions)
 * LiveIp to get ip